 Sewing machines look complicated, don’t they?
 And the prices can range from under $100 to thousands of dollars.
 Choosing your first machine can be confusing, but this guide will help you in selecting a machine that will do all the things you need it to do, and without making a huge investment.

-I used two of my machines for the photos in this article – the Juki HZL-27Z and the Singer Stylist.
+I used two of my machines for the photos in this article – the Juki HZL-27Z (updated model is the HZL-29Z) and the Singer Stylist.
 The Juki is a very basic machine, and is the one I use on a daily basis.
 The Stylist has more features – as in 100 different stitches!
-Either machine is great for a beginner, and both are about the same price.
+Either machine is great for a beginner.

 You only need the basics